Head Boy & Head Girl

 Pupils are recruited as Form Buddies in Year 9.
-Their principal role is to support the Year 7s when they begin at Ribblesdale.
-Specifically, they are allocated a form group which they support during the year by assisting the form teacher with form time.
-Their role is to nurture the Year 7s, developing a friendship with them so that they feel there is always a friendly face for them here at Ribblesdale.
+Their principal role is to support the Year 7 pupils when they begin at Ribblesdale.
+Specifically, they are allocated a form group which they support during the year by assisting the Form Tutor with form time.
+Their role is to nurture the Year 7 pupils, developing a friendship with them so that they feel there is always a friendly face for them here at Ribblesdale.
 Furthermore, Form Buddies are integral in helping to deliver the school’s transition programme.

 Becoming a Form Buddy is the first step to becoming a Student Leader in Key Stage Four.
 In order to become a Form Buddy, pupils must submit an application which is supported by a teacher.
-Equally, they must possess a good behaviour record as role models for the up and coming pupils.
+Equally, they must possess a good behaviour record as role models for the younger pupils.

 This year, Form Buddies have been employed, alongside Peer Mentors, to assist in supporting the school’s “Games Club” which the more vulnerable Year 7 pupils may attend.

 Ribblesdale Digital Leaders